 One of the most well-known legends of Irish Christianity is how St. Patrick used the shamrock during his missionary work to illustrate the Three-Divine-Persons-yet-One-God doctrine of the Holy Trinity.
 While other symbols already existed and were “baptized” by the saints and given new meaning that pointed to the Christian God, the shamrock became famous because of Saint Patrick.

 The Claddagh is one of the most popular ring designs today.
-Although not an ancient design, it is still old enough to be an Irish tradition, dating to the 17th century.
+Although not ancient or Celtic, it is still old enough to be an Irish tradition, dating to the 17th century.
 The Claddagh is a traditional Irish symbol of two hands clasping a heart, with the heart wearing a crown.
 Together the hands, heart, and crown represent love, friendship, and loyalty.
 You can find the claddagh symbol on all kinds of jewelry and many other gift items, but it has become an especially popular ring design to be exchanged between friends, the affianced, and spouses.